yhilpisch/documentation/pylib.rst

-.. pylib documentation master file, created by sphinx-quickstart on Tue Jul 10 09:56:50 2018.
+.. pylib documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.